 The Žižkov TV Tower is notable for the strange baby sculptures on the exterior – courtesy of David Černý, of course.
 The story goes the TV Tower was used during the communist times to spy on residents and block out signals from the West.
 Now, it’s a tourist attraction offering views of Prague.

 I actually found the view from Žižkov TV tower a bit disappointing, especially considering the price (180 Kc).
 However, it did provide a different perspective from the other views we’ve recommended, which is kind of neat.
-Rather than looking at the usual suspects — Prague Castle, Old Town, etc. — it gives you an idea of what Prague’s residential areas look like from above.
+Rather than looking at the usual suspects — Prague Castle, Old Town, etc. — it gives you an idea of what Prague’s different neighborhoods look like from above.
 While I didn’t try this, I’ve been told if you go to the bar, instead of the viewing platform, you’ll get the same view without paying the entrance fee.

 At the base of the tower, there’s a nice outdoor garden restaurant in the summer.
 Pull up a swing or a gigantic bean bag chair and grab a drink to relax!

 The Prague Card offers a 20% discount to go up the tower.